urcades/urcad.es/content/writing/new-american-interfaces/index.md

 For that matter, most digital interface designers will never consider how the buttons they specify on-screen are handled by TCP/IP or the thousands of heavy metal physical servers that populate buttons they specify and “style” once in CSS.

-When I paint, I take a simple object, daub it with something that makes a mark, and paint it on a surface.
-What I’ve just created is a format of art.
-The word “Hello” is a world unto itself when displayed on a webpage.
-The technology that made our digital-text “Hello” possible is vast beyond belief.
+When I paint I take a handheld tool, daub it with a mark-making material, and apply it to surface.
+This set of actions embodies what's known as the format of "painting".
+The word “Hello” is a world unto its linguistic self when displayed on a webpage.
+Similarly, the technology that made our digital-text “Hello” possible is vast beyond belief.
 Is the world a format?

 New American Interfaces